top of page

 • Suffragettes and suffragists.

-• World War Two and the Home Front (Local History).
+• World War Two

 Students learn to make further use of sources and interpretations this year, as they study the experience of many different groups of people during this time.
-They are able to form their own opinions and communicate these clearly and persuasively, as well as understand the opinions of others, and be able to advocate and/or challenge these views, as well as their own.
+They will be able to form their own opinions and communicate these clearly and persuasively, as well as understand the opinions of others, and be able to advocate and/or challenge these views, as well as their own.
 Students should complete Year 9 with a good understanding of democracy and the importance of equality, as well as the dangers for under-represented groups, when power falls in the wrong hands.

 GCSE Course